silentorb/marloth-story/books/fairytale/part2.md

 you favor for upholding my book and rules."

 "That's strange," said the King.
-"You are right; I completely forgot that there was such a time.
+"You are right; I completely forgot there was such a time.
 It feels so long ago, as though it was someone else's life."

 "In a way it was."